na-na-hi/renget/archive/rzimh.md

 "That's great.
 Now if you excuse me, I'd like to borrow my cousin for a bit.
 Come on."
 He offered a hand to Orochi, who took it impatiently.
 The two walked away to meet with a group at a different table.

 Inigo turned to one of the tables at the front of the party.
-A tall dark-haired woman with W-shaped golden earrings caught his attention, she was between two men with expensive looking tuxedos.
+A tall dark-haired woman with W-shaped golden earrings caught his attention, she was between two men with expensive-looking tuxedos.
 "Hey Hiro, you go to these places a lot, do you know who those people are?"
 He nodded towards the table.
 The large table was flanked by bodyguards and servants.

 Hiro looked up from his food, "Hmm?
 Yeah, I've seen them before, a couple of big shots.
 That's Baberu Kōgō, she's the CEO of Endless Horizons, the guys she's with is Eugene Kurtz and Kazuma Oomori, both very wealthy businessmen.
 Why do you ask?"